-While the design of the program is for students to be able to complete in three years, students may attend full time or part time, and under special circumstances the time limit for completing degree requirements is seven years.
+While the design of the program is for students to be able to complete in three years, students may attend full time or part time, with a seven-year time limit for completing degree requirements.
 Students who fail to take courses for more than one academic year will be required to reapply to the program and re-enter under requirements current at the time the new application is submitted.